Futon Mattress Sizes and Dimensions

 If you plan to have just single sleepers or occasional overnight guests, you can opt for a smaller futon.
-On the flip side, if you’re unsure or know you’ll have multiple visitors, you should opt for a queen or king size futon.
+On the flip side, if you’re unsure or know you’ll have multiple visitors, you should opt for a queen futon mattress or even a king size futon.

 Can you sleep on a futon bed every night?